hldohaga/upfnabp/litlead.md

 ### Sodium estimation

 This analysis used the daily sodium intake in mg from NDNS.
-This value reflects the expected content of standard foods.
+This value reflects the expected content of standard foods calculated from the diary entry.

 Serum sodium values are available for the early dataset, but not the later one.
 24 urinary sodium is a better indicator of dietary sodium but values are not available across the whole time period.

-A categorical variable, has been produced with a cut off values at 3000mg, 5000mg and 6000mg.
-These values are the WHO recommended amount and match values used in Du et al @du2014.
+WHO recommended sodium intake is less than 3000mg sodium and Du et al @du2014 used categories of moderate and high intake at 5000mg and 6000mg, these categories were used for sodium.

 ### UPF

 The NOVA classification, developed by Monteiro et al. @monteiro2010, was used to estimate the intake of UPF.
 There is no record of NOVA classification in NDNS.
-The dataset provided by Dr Colombet (personal communication) was used to identify food by NOVA group.
 This was developed by comparing every food level entry in NDNS against NOVA.
 A standard methodology describing the approach used has been published by Martinez-Steele et al. @martinez-steele2023 .

-Next the energy content of the day's food was calculated by NOVA group.
+The energy content of the day's food was calculated by NOVA group.
 This was added to the intake for the other 3 days and the total intake by NOVA group established.
 The percentage of the total intake of energy was then calculated for each of the 4 Nova categories.
-Nova group 4 or UPF intake (UPF) is used for this study.
+Nova group 4 or UPF intake (UPF) is used for this study, this dataset was provided by Dr Colombet (personal communication).

-A variable (UPF3) was developed from the mean UPF intake.
+Categories of UPF intake used in other papers eg Wang @WangMei2022UFCI are low for the UK.
-The central category is the mean with one standard deviation above and below.
+Centre-weighted categories were used, the central category is the mean with one standard deviation above and below.
 This effectively identifies 67% in the centre of the distribution.
-Categories used in other papers eg @WangMei2022UFCI are low for the UK.

 ## Outcome Variable